colindembovsky/pipelines-as-code/readme.md

 ### Checkout
 Classic builds implicitly checkout any repository artifacts, but pipelines require you to be more explicit using the `checkout` keyword:
 - Jobs check out the repo they are contained in automatically unless you specify `checkout: none`.
-- Deployment jobs do not automatically check out the repo, so you'll need to specify `checkout: self` for deployment jobs if you want to get access to files in the YML file's repo.
+- Deployment jobs do not automatically check out the repo, so you'll need to specify `checkout: self` for deployment jobs if you want to get access to files in the YAML file's repo.

 ### Download
 Downloading artifacts requires you to use the `download` keyword.
 Downloads also work the opposite way for jobs and dpeloyment jobs: